-There are numerous DNS services for this purpose and I am currently trying out Unblockus.
+There are numerous DNS services for this purpose and I initially tried out Unblockus.
 It gives you access to more services than I care to subscribe to, but importantly, it gives you access to Netflix in several countries – this is important because some content is available in regions outside the US, but not in the US.
 You have to go to your account at the Unblockus website to change the country.

 After you sign up with such a service, then go to Netflix and sign up for the free trial.
 Use a US zip code but all other details should be accurate, particularly the credit card details.

 If you want to try an Australian unblocking service, check out Getflix.
-I have yet to try it myself.
+I now prefer it over Unblockus.